History of Thailand (1932–1973): New constitution in 1949

-Power play
+Downfall of Phibunsongkhram

 In 1956, it became clearer that Plaek, allied to Phao, was losing to another influential groups led by Sarit, and consisted of "Sakdina" (royalties and royalists).
 Both Plaek and Phao intended to bring home Pridi Banomyong to clear his name from the mystery around the death of King Rama VIII.
 However, the US government disapproved, cancelling the plan.
 In June 1957, he told one of Pridi's son to "tell your father that I want [him] to come back [and] help me work for the nation.
 I alone can no longer contest Sakdina."

-Sarit Dictatorship and the Restoration of Monarchy (1957–1963)
+Restoration of the monarchy by Sarit (1957–1963)

-By 1955, Phibun was losing his leading position in the army to younger rivals, led by Field Marshal Sarit Thanarat and General Thanom Kittikachorn.
+By 1955, Phibun was losing his leading position in the army to younger rivals, led by Field Marshal Sarit Thanarat (Commander of the First Army) and General Thanom Kittikachorn.
 To shore up his position he restored the 1949 constitution and called elections, which his supporters won.
 But the army was not prepared to give up power, and in September 1957 it demanded Phibun's resignation.
 When Phibun tried to have Sarit arrested, the army staged a bloodless coup on 17 September 1957, ending Phibun's career for good.

 Sarit restored the monarchy so well that by Thanom's time their rule was a close partnership between the military and the king.
-In this period the Monarchy was restored the power it had before the Siamese revolution in 1932.
+Sarit acted as a protector of the monarchy and defended against threats of communism emerged during the Cold War.
+By moving away from Western-style democracy, he paved the way for a Thai version with the monarchy as a moral basis.
+In this period the monarchy was restored the power it had before the Siamese revolution in 1932.